Skip to content

 fio --rw=write --ioengine=sync --fdatasync=1 --directory=test-data --size=100m --bs=2300 --name=mytest

-- Below is an example output from an etcd,controlplane,worker node of a Rancher installation cluster running on an AWS ec2 instance type of t2.large.
+3. Below is an example output from a node with all roles (etcd, controlplane and worker) of a Rancher local RKE2 cluster running on an AWS EC2 instance type of t2.large:

 [root@ip-172-31-14-184 ~]# fio --rw=write --ioengine=sync --fdatasync=1 --directory=test-data --size=100m --bs=2300 --name=mytest